All You Need to Know About Doughnuts

-Donuts are crowd pleaser, and Americans deeply love its sugary, versatile and delicious taste.
-National Donut Day and Doughnut Appreciation Day are celebrated in honor of these delicious donuts.
-When cake doughnuts became popular around 1830’s, cooks have found out that they cooked more evenly the middle is poked out.
+Americans have deep love affair with donuts have evolved into versatile, sugary, warm and delicious crowd pleaser.
+It’s no wonder that people have dedicated National Donut Day and Doughnut Appreciation Day as celebrations in honor of these delicious and sweet donuts.
+In the 1830’s, when cake doughnuts became popular cooks have found out that they cooked more evenly the middle is poked out.
 Hand-cut doughnuts make plenty of holes, but modern machineries dispense the rings of dough and holes are made separately.
-A famous donut company started selling donut holes naming them after a famous children fairy tale characters, who figure the kids would go for the holes while grownups went for whole doughnuts.
+A highly-recognized company sold first doughnuts with holes that named them after a famous children fairy tale characters, figuring the kids would go for the holes while grownups went for whole doughnuts.

 Food was used to boost soldier volunteers’ morale during World War I, and doughnuts became one of the most sought because it is associated with home and mothers.
 Cops really love donuts which originated around 1940’s when few eateries sold doughnuts in graveyard shifts and usually doughnut shops open early catering breakfast to the crowd.
-Donut shops welcomed police before opening hours to for safety and keeping the crime at bay, so cops got into the habit of going to doughnut shops for a donut and a cop of coffee.
-Some armies produced donuts in World War I that fed the homeless with coffee and millions of donuts in New York City alone during the depths of the Great Depression.
+Cops were welcomed before opening hours to for safety and keeping the crime at bay, so cops got into the habit of going to donut shops for a donut and a cop of coffee.
+Some soldiers produced donuts in World War I, fed the homeless with coffee and millions of donuts in New York City alone during the depths of the Great Depression.

-Doughnuts are not really super food, but it can essentially provide your brain with what it needs to effectively start your day.
-If you are having problems with concentration, it is often associated with lacking sugar or glucose needed to function normally, which is used as an energy source for the brain.
-The brain makes acetylcholine from choline obtained from the diet, and its acetyl groups originate from sugar or glucose metabolism.
-Lecithin is commonly added in chocolate, so having a tasty covered sugar glazed doughnut in the morning can provide an energy boost for the brain, for you to be able to do the things you need to keep up with your busy day.
+Doughnuts are not exactly super food, but it can provide your brain with what it needs to effectively start your day.
+Concentration problems are often associated with missing sugar or glucose that is used as energy source needed by the brain to function normally.
+Glucose or sugar in donuts produce an important neurotransmitter chemical referred to as acetylcholine, which is important for good memory, stable mood and increased attention span.
+Lecithin is commonly added in chocolate, so eating a tasty covered glazed donut in the morning provides an energy boost for your brain, for you to be alert on the go and finish all the things you need to do in a day.